Are you tired of being at war with your food and your body? ~

 It feels crummy to love someone but not have them love you back…well it’s the same with food.

 If you are having a love affair with ice cream or chips, but then you end up feeling bad about yourself, that food is NOT loving you back.
-It’s time to break up with those foods that are undermining your self-worth, and create connections with new foods that are fundamentally more supportive.
+It’s time to reassess your relationship with food and find the foods that are fundamentally more supportive.
 This doesn’t mean dieting or controlling your food, it means being in a respectful and honest relationship with your food and body.

-I know, breaking up and forging new relationships can be hard to do – sometimes you need to get some support to you make this very significant leap.
+I know, healing your relationship with your body can feel daunting.
+Sometimes you need to get some support to you make this very significant leap.

 Working with a coach that is committed to helping you step into out what deeply nourishes you, can heal your relationship with your food and body, get you out of food jail and support you in creating an empowering, enlivening and loving relationship with your food and body.